The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Wrongful Death

 Wrongful death cases arise when an assisted living facility resident dies due to nursing home abuse.
-Experienced nursing home abuse attorneys rigorously pursue wrongful death claims, to secure financial compensation for the victims’ families.
+Our experienced nursing home abuse attorneys rigorously pursue these claims to secure financial compensation for the victims’ families.

 Senior citizens are protected under federal and state laws designed to ensure their safety, dignity, and quality of life.